blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Ideas for Writing Anything.md

 Sentences can then be broken down into paragraphs, as it is easier to read them that way since the writing system is linear.

-Paragraphs can then form sections which can be in the hierarchies of
+Paragraphs can then form sections which can be in the hierarchies of sections, chapters, books, volumes, collections, etc.